Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Face Image Quality Assessment with Generative Priors

 \section{Face Image Quality Assessment with Generative Priors}

-In this section, we give a detailed description of the proposed objective face IQA model utilizing generative priors.
-As shown in Fig.~\ref{fig:arch}, the overall framework consists of three parts: a multi-stage style code encoder to map the target image into the latent GAN space, a pretrained GAN model to generate intermediate reference features, and a quality predictor to make objective face quality estimations by fusing both target image features and intermediate reference features.
-Compared with conventional IQA models which mostly employ a single encoder architecture for quality score regression, utilizing generative priors in the proposed framework has two advantages: first, by restricting target image features to the GAN latent space, semantic meaningful and attribute aware representations can be encoded.
-Second, by feeding forward the latent codes, intermediate GAN encoded statistics can be acquired and served as latent references to facilitate the challenging no-reference quality prediction task.
+In this section, we provide a detailed description of the proposed objective face IQA model utilizing generative priors.
+As shown in Fig.~\ref{fig:arch}, the overall framework consists of the following three parts: a multistage encoder to map the target image into the latent GAN space, a fixed pretrained GAN model to generate intermediate reference features, and a quality predictor to obtain objective face quality estimations by fusing both target image features and intermediate reference features.
+Compared with conventional IQA models, which mostly employ a single encoder architecture for quality score regression, utilizing generative priors in the proposed framework has two advantages.
+First, by restricting target image features to the GAN latent space, semantically meaningful and attribute-aware representations can be encoded.
+Second, by feeding the latent codes forward, intermediate GAN-encoded statistics can be obtained and used as latent references for the challenging no-reference quality prediction task.